linsalrob/PyFBA/INSTALLATION.md

-We rely on the [Model SEED](http://www.theseed.org/models) to provide the biochemistry tables that we use (although we have designed PyFBA with the potential to use biochemistry tables from other sources if they become publicly available!).
-To get the latest ModelSEED database you need to clone their GIT repository to a destination on your hard drive.
-You then need to set the [ModelSEEDDatabase environment variable](#set_the_environment_variables) as explained below.
+We rely on the [Model SEED](http://www.theseed.org/models) to provide the biochemistry tables that we use (although we have designed PyFBA with the potential to use biochemistry tables from other sources if they become publicly available!). ~~To get the latest ModelSEED database you need to clone their GIT repository to a destination on your hard drive.
+You then need to set the [ModelSEEDDatabase environment variable](#set_the_environment_variables) as explained below.~~ We no longer need a separate installation of the Model SEED database.

 ## Python modules